osamaghaliah/OOP_Ex2/README.md

    _To conclude, threads are basically providing us efficiency.
 Because, we tend to divide some parts of a program and hand it to some thread to do it for us.
    Therefore, we save time and that program ends faster.
-First, we accomplished the objective without using any threads, thus, the function that was specified for this solution has performed the whole work by herself.
+First, we accomplished the objective without using any threads, thus, the function that was specified for this solution has performed the whole work by itself.
 Second, we solved the problem by creating a thread that was responsible to read a file that will be passed for him, thus, this step has saved more time than the previous solution.
 Third, a thread pool was made and connected into our objective - which means, we managed to solve our problem by dedicating many threads such that each thread receives a certain file to read and provide us a result at the end, thus, for a high number of files, the multithreading idea would handle them files more efficiently._